 San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG) and AMBAG, three MPOs of the California's Central Coast region, were awarded a Caltrans planning grant in the amount of \$650,000 which is matched with local funds of \$400,000.
 Under this project, consulting support staff is developing a cost effective and advanced activity-based modeling framework for all three MPO.
 The final product will be three fully functional Activity-Based Models (ABM), utilized by the three MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting California State Senate Bill 375 (SB 375) requirements.
-This is a multi-year project and expected to be completed by spring 2021.
+Agency staff prepared draft model technical reports and presentation materials for the national level professional peer review panel to conduct the peer review held on September 23 & 24, 2020.
+This is a multi-year project and expected to be completed by August 2021.

-AMBAG Energy Watch was formed in 2006 as a partnership between AMBAG and Pacific Gas and Electric Company (PG&E) and funded through the California Public Utilities Commission (CPUC).
-The program, working under the guidance of an Energy Advisory Committee and the AMBAG Board of Directors, develops and implements programs to reduce energy use in residential, commercial, municipal, non-profit and educational segments of the AMBAG region.
-AMBAG Energy Watch also supports the 21 AMBAG jurisdictions with their climate planning efforts, supporting them through the preparation of the 2015 Community-Wide GHG Inventory update every five years, in addition to providing technical support for the development of their climate action plans.
+Through the implementation of its Sustainability program, AMBAG has demonstrated a commitment to assisting jurisdictions achieve sustainability goals and reduce Greenhouse Gas (GHG) emissions in an equitable and cost effective manner.
+The Sustainability program first emerged with the creation of the Energy Watch program in 2006.
+The Energy Watch program, which sunset in August 2020, was designed to serve the energy efficiency needs of the AMBAG region as well as to help foster a commitment to sustainability in every AMBAG jurisdiction.
+AMBAG Energy Watch was a partnership between AMBAG and Pacific Gas and Electric Company (PG&E) and funded through the California Public Utilities Commission (CPUC).
+The program, working under the guidance of an Energy Advisory Committee and the AMBAG Board of Directors, developed and implemented initiatives to reduce energy use in residential, commercial, municipal, non-profit and educational segments of the AMBAG region.
+The AMBAG Energy Watch program also supported the 21 AMBAG jurisdictions with their climate planning efforts, through the preparation of Community-Wide GHG Inventory updates every five years, in addition to providing technical support for the development of their climate action plans.

-Through the Energy Watch program, AMBAG supports the region in energy efficiency and related Greenhouse Gas (GHG) reduction strategies.
-During the first 12 years of operation, the AMBAG Energy Watch Program has achieved the following:
+Through the Energy Watch program, AMBAG supported the region in implementing energy efficiency projects and related Greenhouse Gas (GHG) reduction strategies.
+During its 14 years of operation, the program provided funding and technical assistance to over 6,000 energy efficiency projects as well as no cost grant writing and implementation assistance to the public agencies of the region.
+The resulting energy and costs savings are summarized below:

-- 108 million kilowatt hour (kWh) annual energy reduction - \$79 million energy reduction savings - \$40+ million in grants and loans for energy efficiency and renewable energy projects by providing technical assistance to member jurisdictions
+- 110+ million kilowatt hour (kWh) annual electricity use reduction - 90,000+ therms annual natural gas use reduction - \$15+million annual reductions in energy costs\$40+ million in grants and loans obtained for energy efficiency and renewable energy projects at public agencies throughout the region.